Liverpool flood deaths: Married couple who died named by police

 Merseyside Police is investigating.

-A statement from the pair's family said: "We are devastated and heartbroken by the sudden loss of Elaine and Philip Marco.
+A statement from the pair's relatives said: "We are devastated and heartbroken by the sudden loss of Elaine and Philip Marco.

 "They were much-loved parents to four children and 10 grandchildren.
 The family are arriving overseas from America and Australia to mourn their loss.